SamMed05/sm_blog/_posts/2025-12-11-my-problem-with-genai.md

 In the end, the deepest problem AI creates (in any field) is its erosion of human autonomy in intelligence.
 That’s the issue beneath all the others, and the one that makes me reluctant to accept its spreading and feel bad every time I use it.

-> "I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one."" — David Parnas
+> "I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one." — David Parnas

 AI is a nice shortcut.
 It offers convenience, and that convenience has many advantages initially, but it also comes at the cost of knowledge, control, and ultimately the ceiling of what a person can achieve.